richardmatusch/rename_jpgs/README.md

 - run the script using Python
 - the script will process all .jpg files in the directory and rename them based on the extracted text

-## **Observations and bugs after first testing:**
+## **Observations and bugs:**

-I used this script at work over the course of 2 days and renamed over 2500 files.
-Most of the files (my subjective estimate more than 90%) were renamed correctly.
+I used this script at work over the course of 3 days and renamed over 4000 files.
+With most recent update there is only about 2% of incorrectly renamed files.

 Bugs that I've noticed: